namrrac/Open-Source-Everything/HASHES.md

-This text file contains SHA256 hashes for each release.
+This file contains SHA256 hashes for each release.

 # 2.2024.09.14.1 (Latest)
 8a53094c2f663c7de0a5cf5ddbba3a863ab1df3cdb2dcfa63147f0d4e0ebdefb